-POGO's Policy #33 (Acceptable Usage) was developed and implemented outlining the acceptable use of information systems, technologies, equipment, resources, applications and programs regardless of whether they are owned, leased or operated by POGO.
+POGO's Policy #9.2.15 (Acceptable Usage) was developed and implemented and outlines the acceptable use of information systems, technologies, equipment, resources, applications and programs regardless of whether they are owned, leased or operated by POGO.

-Policy #33 sets out the uses that are prohibited without exception, the uses that are permitted without exception and the uses that are permitted only with prior approval.
+Policy #9.2.15 sets out the uses that are prohibited without exception, the uses that are permitted without exception and the uses that are permitted only with prior approval.

-For those uses that are permitted only with prior approval, Policy #33 identifies the IT Team in consultation with the Privacy Officers as the agents responsible for receiving, reviewing and determining whether to approve or deny the request, and the process that must be followed, and the requirements that must be satisfied in this regard.
+For those uses that are permitted only with prior approval, Policy #9.2.15 identifies the IT Team in consultation with the Privacy Officers as the agents responsible for receiving, reviewing and determining whether to approve or deny the request, and the process that must be followed, and the requirements that must be satisfied in this regard.
 This includes a discussion of any documentation that must be completed, provided and/or executed; the IT Team that is responsible for completing, providing and/or executing the documentation; the Privacy Officers as the agents to whom this documentation must be provided; and the required content of the documentation.
-The criteria that must be considered by the Privacy Officers for determining whether to approve or deny the request is also identified.
+The criteria that must be considered by the Privacy Officers for determining whether to approve or deny the request are also identified.

-Policy #33 also identifies the conditions or restrictions with which agents granted approval must comply.
+Policy #9.2.15 also identifies the conditions or restrictions with which agents granted approval must comply.